 The Duke University High Resolution Nuclear Magnetic Resonance (NMR) Spectroscopy and X-ray Crystallography Shared Resource provides state-of-the-art instrumentation and methods to our laboratory.
 The Shared Resource operates and supports advanced instrumentation and technology and has a professional staff of three experienced Ph.D. scientists and an instrument specialist/engineer.
 Major equipment currently installed in this Facility includes two fully-equipped X-ray crystallography systems with R-Axis IV and R-Axis II area detectors, focusing mirrors, and liquid nitrogen cooling systems.
 NMR equipment includes Varian Inova spectrometers operating at 800 MHz, 600 MHz, 500 MHz (2), 400 MHz and 300 MHz (2) with heteronuclear multi-channel capabilities.
 Both the 600 and 800 MHz NMR spectrometers are fully configured with four channels and 1H, 13C and 15N triple-resonance cold probes with Z-axis gradients.
 All spectrometers have the capability of deuterium decoupling.
 A full complement of homo- and heteronuclear experiments have been implemented on these spectrometers and are routinely used to study biological macromolecules.
 Users of this facility also have access to the Southeast Regional Collaborative Access Team beamlines at the APS synchrotron X-ray source at Argonne National Laboratory and the 900 MHz NMR spectrometer at the University of Georgia.
 The Duke High Resolution Nuclear Magnetic Resonance Spectroscopy and X-ray Crystallography Shared Resource is located in a custom-designed wing of the LSRC, which is in close proximity to the Computer Science Department and the Biochemistry Department

-NCNI members share three commodity Internet gateways and one Internet 2 gateway.
+NCREN members share three commodity Internet gateways and one to each the Internet 2 and NLR gateways.
 Current service levels and providers are as follows:

 |Sprint||:||OC-12 to commodity Internet||(622 Mbps)|